MatteoGgl/docker-gophish/README.md

 This is a quick way to deploy a [gophish](https://github.com/gophish/gophish) installation on your local machine.

-Tee version running is 0.1.1 on the official Debian Jessie container.
+The version running is 0.1.1 on the official Debian Jessie container.

 ## Usage